 ”Tim Doty’s recent retirement created a space for a very special opportunity for me to care for a talented and socially relevant congregation,” said Latour.
 “There are several new initiatives taking place, like the church-sponsored HSU Bible study group and partnering with the Open Door Clinic to reestablish the community garden at 11th and F streets in the spring.
 It’s an honor to be asked to serve with them.”

 Latour settled in Humboldt County after graduating from San Francisco Theological Seminary in 2007 with a master’s degree in theological studies, with a spirituality emphasis.
 In addition to conducting weekly services in Garberville, she served on several local boards and volunteered weekly at South Fork High School and Redway Elementary School.
-The Extreme Weather Shelter program and the church food pantry were also high priorities.

 Before seminary, Latour had an eight-year college athletics administration, coaching and teaching career at Westmont College, University of Southern California and University of California Santa Barbara, followed by a leadership theory teaching career in the U.S. Air Force.
 She retired in 2005 as a Lieutenant Colonel.
 She is currently speaking with local veterans affairs officials about ways she might help veterans suffering from post traumatic stress disorder.